Last Updated on July 4, 2018 by Audrey Scott

 Where to get these dishes: Although we sampled seafood fare at several restaurants, we found the best quality and value at El Muelle, a restaurant/cafe located in Lima's Barranco neighborhood.
 Location: At the corner of San Martin and Alfonso Ugarate Streets (one block away from Metro Supermarket).

 A creamy chili-seasoned stew-like soup chock full of fish, shrimp, crab and whatever else the chef wants to throw in.
+Usually also includes cheese and some sort of cream added to the broth to make it super rich and tasty.

 Fish fillet topped with a creamy aji-rocoto pepper and shellfish sauce.